Blog

 Step 3: Recycling, Reuse, or Safe Disposal

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

 Can I recycle my old TV for free in Seattle?

-What electronics are not accepted?
+What electronics are not accepted for free recycling?

 Do I need to make an appointment for drop-off?